denyz/FADN/README.md

 arguments:
     --dataset   Path to the raw (RadarScenes/nuScenes) dataset.
-    --config    parameter to the created decorated dataset.
+    --config  Parameters to the created decorated dataset.
 ```

 Create the KITTI PKL